 However, there’s always “angels” as well and I want to emphasize that no matter where you go, there are people who generally care about you, even though you’re a stranger.
 Over the next 30 days, we experienced a variety of loving souls who didn’t want any money.
 They just wanted to help another fellow human try to experience their country.
 For example, when waiting at the train station, we learned that our train would be delayed 10 hours.
 That’s a long time and the train stations in India are not like the ones in developed countries.
 There’s not really any stores or restaurants or chairs.
 We knew in advance to pack snacks, but an older man did approach us and asked if we were hungry.
-We couldn’t communicate much with him, but he called me over and ended up walking with me outside to find a food cart and get some bananas.
+We couldn’t communicate much with him, but he called me over and ended up walking me outside to find a food cart with bananas.
 He generally cared for our well-being and simply wanted to make sure we had food.
 I’ll go into this more of these heartwarming stories in part 2.

 Thankfully, Delhi was the biggest of our problems.
 Once we left Delhi, the scams became less of a problem, though being overcharged always presented itself in some form.
 Still, Delhi is a hotbed of culture and offers a lot of things to see and do.
 We explored the history of the city with places like the India Gate and the Old Fort, as well as Delhi’s new modern side, which included a visit to the beautiful Lotus Temple.
 We ate at popular local restaurants even though we questioned every bite, and walked around some of the oldest areas of the city, getting ourselves accustomed to the country we’d be exploring for the next 30 days.